andrei-lz/LiftAlgorithmSimulations/README.md

 # LiftAlgorithmSimulations
- Efficiency comparison of two different elevator algorithms
+ Efficiency comparison of two different algorithms for conventional lifts in apartment buildings (distinct from elevator algorithms)